callum-hart/immutable-styles/docs/beginnerTutorial.md

   />
 </p>

 Next, lets focus on the layout of the restaurant card.
-The details – rating, name, opening time and summary – should sit to the right of the image.
+The details – the restaurants: rating, name, opening time and summary – should sit to the right of the image.
 Add the following to `RestaurantCard.iss.jsx`:

 ```jsx
 export default [